-Today we’re going to learn all about roasting eggplant cubes.
-Roasting eggplant in the oven is the best way to infuse this otherwise bland veggie with tons of flavor (without a ton of complicated ingredients).
+Today we’re roasting cubed eggplant in the oven.
+Oven-roasted eggplant is probably the best way to infuse this otherwise bland veggie with tons of awesome flavor (without a ton of complicated ingredients).

 How to Roast Eggplant

-Preheat oven to 425 degrees Fahrenheit and prepare baking sheets with parchment paper.
+1. Preheat the oven to 425 degrees Fahrenheit and line 1-2 baking sheets with parchment paper or aluminum foil.

 Ways to Use Roasted Eggplant

-Have you tried making this Roasted Eggplant Recipe?
+Have you tried making this oven-roasted eggplant recipe?